CompuTec/computec-docs/docs/webup/other/extension-manual-installation.md

 Firefox only supports **temporary loading** of unpacked extensions.
 The extension must be reloaded each time you restart Firefox.
 :::

+8. You can now return to the [main installation guide](https://learn.computec.one/docs/webup/installation-and-activation#step-6-verify-the-integration) and continue with the next steps.

   </TabItem>
 </Tabs>